schoolofdevops/chatgpt-prompts-devopsmastery/prompts/01-design-career-path.md

+## ChatGPT Prompt for Helping you design your personal Career Path

 "Hello ChatGPT!
 I am [Your Name], and I'm looking to build a custom learning path to advance my career in DevOps.
 My current skill level and experience are as follows:

 Current Role and Experience: [Briefly describe your current job role and any relevant experience you have, e.g., Systems Admin, Software Developer, IT Fresher, etc.]